bryanlammon/supra/tests/test-result.md

 This sentence cites to another case.^[*See*  Plaintiff G v.
 Defendant G, 77 F.3d 77, 85 (7th Cir.
 1997).]
 This sentence cites a case again, and should be in short form.^[*Plaintiff F*, 600 F.3d at 11.]
 This sentence cites a case again, and should be in short form.^[*Plaintiff G*, 77 F.3d at 78.]

+## Long & Short Forms

+This sentence cites to a case.^[Plaintiff H v.
+Defendant H, 888 F.3d 8 (8th Cir.
+1998); Plaintiff I v.
+Defendant I, 9 F.3d 9 (9th Cir.
+1999).]
+An intervening footnote.^[Nothing of interest.]
+An intervening footnote.^[Nothing of interest.]
+An intervening footnote.^[Nothing of interest.]
+An intervening footnote.^[Nothing of interest.]
+This sentence should have a short cite.^[*Plaintiff H*, 888 F.3d at 10.]
+This sentence should have a long cite.^[Plaintiff I v.
+Defendant I, 9 F.3d 9, 10 (9th Cir.
+1999).]

+This sentence should have a long cite.^[Plaintiff F v.
+Defendant F, 600 F.3d 6, 10 (6th Cir.
+1996).]
+This sentence should have a short cite.^[*Plaintiff I*, 9 F.3d at 10.]